 Brooke Erin Duffy, Ph.D., is an assistant professor in the Department of Communication at Cornell University, where she studies the interrelationships between media, technology, and society.
-Her specific areas of interest include digital and social media industries; gender, identity, and inequality; and the impact of new technologies on cultural work and labor.
+Her specific areas of interest include digital and social media industries; gender, identity, and inequality; and the impact of new technologies on creative work and labor.

 Duffy has taught undergraduate and graduate courses on Gender and Media, New Media & Society, Cultural Production in the Digital Age, Media Theory, Advertising & Society, and Qualitative Methods of Communication Research, among others.